-The A4980 integrates a number of diagnostic features to protect the driver and load as far as possible from fault conditions and extreme operating environments.
-At the system level the supply voltages and chip temperature are monitored.
+The A4979 integrates a number of diagnostic features to protect the driver and load as far as possible from fault conditions and extreme operating environments.
+At the system level the supply voltages and the chip temperature are monitored.
 A number of these features automatically disable the current drive to protect the outputs and the load.
-Others only provide an indication of the likely fault status, as shown in the Fault table (Table 1).
+Others only provide an indication of the likely fault status, as shown in the Fault table (table 1).
 A single diagnostic output pin (DIAG) can be programmed through the serial interface to provide several different internal signals.
-At power-up, or after a power-on-reset the DIAG pin outputs a simple Fault Output flag which will be low if a fault is present.
-The Fault Output flag remains low while the fault is present or if one of the latched faults (for example, a bridge short circuit) has been detected and the outputs disabled.